|

 computers using the same external drive.

 4. You may need Adminstrator permission to make such changes.
-Caution -
+Windows will alert you to this and give you this option.

 letters.
 If you change a drive letter, these programs might not work